Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Introduction

 When we refer below to the element~$B_{d}(\bm{\alpha})$ evaluating to an ``index~$d$'' baker's map, we mean that it evaluates to the homeomorphism of~$\Cant^{n}$ given by this formula.
 All baker's maps arising within our work will have such a form (for some address $\bm{\alpha} \in \Omega$ and some $d \geq 2$).

 The elements~$B_{d}(\bm{\alpha})$ in~$G_{\infty}$ are defined via the formulae expressing baker's maps in terms of transpositions found in~\cite{Brin-baker}.
-Much of the work of Section~\ref{sec:infpres} is to observe that the behaviour of baker's maps can be deduced from the relations assumed about transpositions.
-Lemmas~\ref{lem:prebaker}--\ref{lem:fullbaker} give the properties that we depend upon.
-In summary, if Brin's work in~\cite{Brin-baker} establishes simplicity of~$nV$ by determining information about baker's maps using generating properties of transpositions, then our work here uses relational properties between transpositions to produce sufficient information about baker's maps to establish our presentation in Theorem~\ref{thm:infpres}.
+In Section~\ref{sec:infpres}, we observe that the behaviour of baker's maps can be deduced from the relations assumed about transpositions.
+Lemmas~\ref{lem:prebaker}--\ref{lem:fullbaker} give the properties upon which we depend.
+In summary, while Brin~\cite{Brin-baker} establishes simplicity of~$nV$ by expressing baker's maps as products of transpositions, we use relational properties between transpositions to produce information about baker's maps to establish our presentation in Theorem~\ref{thm:infpres}.

-In Section~\ref{sec:finitepres}, we reduce our infinite presentation to a finite presentation (the relations are those listed in~R1--R7 in that section):
+In Section~\ref{sec:finitepres}, we reduce our infinite presentation to a finite presentation (the relations are those listed in~\ref{rel:R1-Sym}--\ref{rel:R7-c-def} in that section):

 \begin{thm} Let $n \geq 2$.
 Brin's higher-dimensional Thompson group~$nV$ has a finite presentation with three generators and $2n^{2} + 3n + 11$ relations. \end{thm}